Our guides and tips for traveling around Germany

 rhine river by ferry and train

-The Rhine River is a major European waterway, flowing over 800 miles from the Swiss Alps through Switzerland, Liechtenstein, Austria, Germany, France, and the Netherlands to the North Sea, forming borders and linking nations as a vital economic artery with diverse landscapes, historic castles, and major ports like Cologne and Rotterdam
+The Rhine River is a major European waterway, flowing over 800 miles from the Swiss Alps through Switzerland, Liechtenstein, Austria, Germany, France, and the Netherlands to the North Sea.

 Marksburg Castle on the Rhine